live627/xhr2-uploader/README.md

 - Opera 12+ (Version 12 for MacOS has a buggy API)
 - Safari 6+

-For all the other browsers, dropzone provides an oldschool file input fallback.

 ## Why another library?

 I find that all good libraries which feature what I want are too big asnd hard to read.